Richard D. Obenshain: Biography

-Obenshain was the unsuccessful Republican candidate for Attorney General in 1969 and became chairman of the Republican Party of Virginia in 1972.
+Obenshain was the unsuccessful Republican candidate for Attorney General in 1969, and in 1972, successfully defeated Warren B. French for Chairman of the Virginia Republican Party.

 By this time, the Byrd Organization had lost its grip on state politics.
-In 1966, two longtime Byrd stalwarts Senator A. Willis Robertson and Congressman Howard W. Smith, were ousted by more liberal primary challengers, and Byrd's son, Harry Jr., barely survived a primary challenge for the right to finish out his father's sixth term.
+In 1966 two longtime Byrd stalwarts, Senator A. Willis Robertson and Congressman Howard W. Smith, were ousted by more liberal primary challengers, and Byrd's son, Harry Jr., barely survived a primary challenge for the right to finish out his father's sixth term.
 Despite this and Byrd Democrats' growing willingness to split their tickets, the GOP was still all but nonexistent at the state and local level; conservative Democrats still held most local offices and dominated the Virginia General Assembly.
 Under Obenshain's leadership, however, a record number of Republicans were elected to the General Assembly, the first such major gains since Reconstruction in the late 19th century following the American Civil War.

 In the summer of 1978, Obenshain won his party's nomination to run for the U.S. Senate to replace retiring William L. Scott.
-On the night of August 2, the small twin-engine Piper PA-34 Seneca airplane carrying him home from a campaign appearance crashed in trees while attempting a night-time landing at the Chesterfield County Airport, a general aviation facility near Richmond.
-Killed along with the 42-year-old candidate were Richard Neal and a flight instructor.
-Former U.S. Secretary of the Navy John Warner was selected to replace Richard Obenshain as the party's nominee for the U.S. Senate race.
-He won in November, and went on to hold the seat for 30 years.
+On the night of August 2, at approximately 11:00 pm the small twin-engine Piper PA-34 Seneca airplane carrying him home from a campaign appearance crashed in trees while attempting a night-time landing at the Chesterfield County Airport, a general aviation facility near Richmond.
+Killed along with the 42-year-old candidate were pilot Richard Neel and a flight instructor.
+Former U.S. Secretary of the Navy John Warner was selected to replace Obenshain as the party's nominee for the U.S. Senate race.
+Warner won in November, and went on to hold the seat for 30 years.

-Children
+Family

 In 2003, two of Richard Obenshain's children enjoyed major successes in Virginia politics.
 First, his daughter, Kate Obenshain of Winchester, became the first woman to head the Republican Party of Virginia.
 Coincidentally, her opponent was state Republican party treasurer Richard Neel Jr., an Alexandria lawyer whose father was the pilot who died in the same crash as Richard Obenshain.
 Then, in November, Obenshain's son, Mark Obenshain, an attorney based in Harrisonburg, was elected to the Virginia State Senate from the 26th district.
 He was the 2013 Republican nominee for Attorney General of Virginia.
+His nephew, Chris Obenshain, was elected to the Virginia House of Delegates in 2023.

 Legacy

-According to an article in the Virginian-Pilot newspaper, his political legacy was "skill at birthing an alliance of Republicans and conservative Democrats, his prescient support of Ronald Reagan and bold tax cuts, and his tireless crusade to curb Democratic dominance in the state."
+According to an article in the Virginian-Pilot newspaper, Obenshain's political legacy was "skill at birthing an alliance of Republicans and conservative Democrats, his prescient support of Ronald Reagan and bold tax cuts, and his tireless crusade to curb Democratic dominance in the state."

 In Richmond, the state headquarters of the Republican Party of Virginia is named "The Richard D. Obenshain Center" in his honor.